RenegadeMinds/regex-prime-numbers/README.md

 You can copy or save the prime numbers to a file.
 Just click the `Save` button, or press `Ctrl + S`.
 The file will be saved in the same directory as the program.
 The file will be named `Primes-<date-timestamp>.txt`.
 Click the copy button to copy whatever textbox your cursor is in.

+You can download a compiled version of the program under "Releases" on the right side of the page.